Financial-Times/go-ft-http/README.md

 # Usage

 ## Client
+`fthttp.NewClientBuilder` is recommended and currently supported/maintained for acquiring a new http client.
+Builder contains both mandatory (timeout, sysInfo) and optional steps (logging etc.).

+###_Deprecated functions_
 You can use `fthttp.NewClient(...)` or if you need a more customized timed out version of it via `fthttp.NewClientWithDefaultTimeout(...)`.

 ## Transport